 Basement Remodeling & Customization

 Has your family outgrown its current home?
 If you’re looking to add some extra living space to your home, consider remodeling the basement.
 Since 2001, Booher Remodeling Company has taken outdated or unfinished basements and turned them into customized living spaces with features such as home theatres, bars, and playrooms.
-Call us at (317) 852-5546 to request your consultation today.
+Contact us at (317) 852-5546 to request your consultation today.

 More Space for Less Money